 Professional Management.
 Investors are not anymore burdened with issues such as asset selection and monitoring because the funds are entrusted to and managed by a full-time professional fund manager who makes investment decisions.

 Diversification.
 Combining various assets in a portfolio offers investors higher returns because risks are spread out and the negative performance of one asset may be compensated by the positive performance of another.
-Since mutual funds and UITFs have large asset base, these funds can invest in assets that may not normally be accessible to individual investors.
+Since mutual funds and UITFs have large asset bases, these funds can invest in assets that may not normally be accessible to individual investors.
 This can increase the profit potential and also lower the investors’ risk.

 Economies of Scale.
 Individual investors who purchase and trade several assets incur large amount of fees.
 In mutual funds and UITFs, these costs are shared among all investors, drastically reducing the individual’s costs of transaction.